Thinking about studying in the US can be overwhelming because there are so many options.

 Many faculty members, students and alumni have founded successful technology companies and start-ups, including Google, Snapchat and Hewlett-Packard.

 In total, companies founded by Stanford alumni make $2.7 trillion each year.

-The university is often referred to as “the Farm”, as the campus was built on the site of the Stanford family’s Palo Alto Stock Farm.
-The campus covers 8,180 acres, but more than half the land is not yet developed.
+The university is often referred to as “the Farm” because the campus was built on the site of the Stanford family’s Palo Alto Stock Farm.
+The campus covers 8,180 acres, but more than half of the land is not yet developed.